tangowhisky37/LetsHack/howto/GIT-SSL-Issues.md

  fatal: unable to access 'https://username@git.example.com/scm/repository.git': SSL certificate problem: self signed certificate in certificate chain
 ```

 There are a few different approaches to sort this out.
-The first is -
+Let's look at both of them below.

-### Turn off Git SSL Verification
+### Option 1 : Turn off Git SSL Verification

 - You can stop the Git client from verifying your servers certificate and to trust all SSL certificates you use with the Git client.
 - This has it’s own security risks as you would not be warned if there was a valid problem with the server you are trying to connect to.